Aligning Tree-Search Policies with Fixed Token Budgets in Test-Time Scaling of LLMs: Prompt

 \section{Prompt}

-\paragraph{Input to the LLM} Figure~\ref{fig:prompt_template} shows the chat template to LLMs (Llama-3.1-8B-Instruct and Qwen-2.5-7B-Instruct).
-We integrated few-shot examples to encourage the model to process the task step-by-step.
-To facilitate step-by-step generation, the beginning of the model's output (assistant) is fixed to "Step 1:".
-This prompt template is utilized consistently across both the Sequential generation and Full generation methods.
+\textbf{Input to the LLM.} Figure~\ref{fig:prompt_template} shows the chat-format prompt template used for Llama-3.1-8B-Instruct and Qwen2.5-7B-Instruct, for both Sequential and Full generation.
+The prompt includes few-shot examples that encourage the model to solve the problem step by step.
+To facilitate step-by-step generation, we fix the beginning of the assistant response to \texttt{Step 1:}.

-\paragraph{Input to the PRM} Figure~\ref{fig:prompt_template} shows the chat template to GenPRM-7B.
-This chat template is employed for our full generation methods.
-We repeatedly assessed the full generated reasoning steps individually, assigning the reward value of the final step as the definitive score for each corresponding node.
+\textbf{Input to the PRM.} Figure~\ref{fig:prompt_prm} shows the chat-format template used for GenPRM-7B~\cite{genprm, genprm_git}.
+For GenPRM-based node evaluation, we provide the full reasoning path from the root to the current node, rather than only the newly generated step.
+Concretely, the prompt contains the problem statement, the sequence of ancestor reasoning steps, the GenPRM-generated judgments for previous steps, and the current step to be evaluated.

+For Full generation baselines, a single node may contain an entire multi-step solution.
+We therefore decompose the generated solution into individual steps and apply the same step-wise GenPRM evaluation protocol to each prefix.
+We use the GenPRM score assigned to the final step as the node score of the completed solution.